 Guaranteed income coming in every month

-Feel stuck due to lack of progression?
+You could be stuck due to a lack of progression or promotion opportunities

-You have an abundance of free time
+You have more free time

 You can use this time to study and gain new skills